BEST THINGS TO DO IN ZURICH IN WINTER + TRAVEL TIPS

 WHAT TO DO IN WINTER IN ZURICH – ACTIVITIES + TRAVEL TIPS

-Are you headed to Zurich in winter?
+Are you headed to Zurich in the winter?
 Then check out this winter guide for Zurich to find out what to expect if you visit in the cold months.

-But let’s be real, winter in Zurich can be a bit of a mixed bag.
+But let’s be real: winter in Zurich can be a bit of a mixed bag.
 If you hit the city shortly before Christmas, it’s like stepping into a winter wonderland.
 The Christmas Markets are a sight to behold!
 But, if you come on a rainy day in January or February, well, it’s not exactly a scene out of a postcard.

 Don’t get me wrong, Switzerland in winter is breathtaking, but Zurich in the winter can be a bit of a buzzkill.
 Especially if it’s your first time visiting the country.
 But fret not!
 I’ve got some insider tips for you to make the most out of your Zurich winter adventure!